Edit this page

 npx expo run:ios

-After this configuration, you'll see a text that says "Hello world! 👋" in the app.
+After this configuration, you see the text "Hello world! 👋" displayed in the app.